When to Neuter Great Pyrenees: Why Timing Is So Important In This Giant Breed Dog

 Your Great Pyrenees are likely to be very snoozy after the neutering procedure.
 But unlike a small breed dog, most people can’t just pick their puppy up and carry them up the stairs.

 In summary, the Great Pyrenees needs some special consideration when it comes to the issue of the best time for neutering or spaying.
-You may need to wait until your dog is one or even two years or older for safety and health reasons.
+You may need to wait until your dog is one or two years older for safety and health reasons.

 How do you factor in a mixed great pyrenees?
 I was gifted a female great pyrenees and pitbull mix.
 She’s about 7 months and in her first year cycle.
 She’s is appearing to not be following a giant breed growth pattern and is staying at about right below the knee and more on the petite side.